ShyLee873/sl-take-home-w/README.md

 # Order Processor

-A small Elixir/OTP application that consumes order messages from Rabbit MQ, process them through a GenServer-backend worker and persists the results to PostgreSQL using Ecto.
+A small Elixir/OTP application that consumes order messages from RabbitMQ, process them through a GenServer-backend worker and persists the results to PostgreSQL using Ecto.

 The app accepts orders with one or more line items, calculates line totals and the overall order total then stores the order and its items in a single database transaction.